KatherineMichel/digital-commonplace/README.md

 <!--
+Twitter language
+https://twitter.com/TwitterEng/status/1278733305190342656 | Twitter Engineering on Twitter: "We’re starting with a set of words we want to move away from using in favor of more inclusive language, such as: https://t.co/6SMGd9celn" / Twitter https://www.cnet.com/news/twitter-engineers-replace-racially-loaded-tech-terms-like-master-slave/ | Twitter engineers replacing racially loaded tech terms like 'master,' 'slave' - CNET

 GitHub
 https://twitter.com/zeke/status/1291563907606224896 | Zeke Sikelianos on Twitter: "@heroku I wish your GitHub Integration was a GitHub App instead of an OAuth App so the permissions could be more granular (single repo instead of entire org).
 This would empower GitHub employees to use Heroku more effectively inside the @github org.
 Is this on your roadmap?" / Twitter